TomFrost/Bristol/README.md

 	- **file** *string:* The full path to the file to be created or opened

 #### loggly
 Pushes new messages directly to the Loggly API.
+Note that, to keep Bristol light, the Loggly API library is not included as a core dependency.
+You must run `npm install loggly --save` in your project root in order to use this target.

 Required options:
 	- **token** *string:* Your loggly token
     - **subdomain** *string:* Your registered Loggly subdomain
     - **username** *string:* Loggly username